Short Sleeve 1/4 Zip Pullovers: Zip Polo, Golf Layer or Niche Style?

 Then see how buyers actually read it.

 Because that is another risk in this category: the market may classify the product differently than the design team expected.
-A brand may think it launched a polished warm-weather layer, while buyers read it as a zip polo.
+A brand may think it launched a polished warm-weather layer, while buyers read it as a quarter zip polo.
 Or as staffwear.
 Or as a technical throw-on piece.

-That is not necessarily a failure.
 But it is something the first launch should be designed to test.

-Also, brands often overestimate how many colors this silhouette can support in the beginning.
+Brands also often overestimate how many colors this silhouette can support in the beginning.
 Unlike a standard polo, this shape usually needs stronger product conviction to scale.
-Starting narrower is usually smarter.

 Both.